Mara-Li/obsidian-canvas-css-class/README.md

 - First clone the project on your computer with git clone `git@github.com:Lisandra-dev/canvas-css-class.git`
 - cd `canvas-css-class`
 - `npm install`
-- `npm run dev` to start the developping "in live" with your Obsidian (you need to have the plugin installed in your `.obsidian/plugins`) to see the changes in live.
+- `npm run dev` to start the developing "in live" with your Obsidian (you need to have the plugin installed in your `.obsidian/plugins`) to see the changes in live.
 As it can break your Obsidian Sync, I recommend you to use a test vault.)
 - `npm run build` to build the plugin.

 Some notes: